Honors Program in Asian Studies, Chinese Language and Culture, and Japanese Language & Culture

 April 1: The completed thesis should be submitted to the members of the student’s Honors Examination Committee and a date for the oral examination will be set.
 (For December graduates, the due date is November 1.)

-April 20: The Honors Advisor will inform the Dean of Academic Programs whether the student will be graduating with honors.
-(For December graduates, the due date is December 1.)
+At a date determined by the Office of Academic Affairs, the Honors Advisor will inform the Dean of Academic Programs whether the student will be graduating with honors.